 Gain hands-on experience in the latest forensic technologies and methods!

 Why Forensic Science at Bay Path University?

 The Forensic Science degree program is built on a strong foundation of science and mathematics courses.
-Forensic Science students develop a thorough understanding of biology and chemistry and are prepared to work in a variety of fields.
+Forensic Science degree students develop a thorough understanding of biology and chemistry and are prepared to work in a variety of fields.
 Students gain discipline-specific knowledge and experience in criminalistics, forensic biology, forensic chemistry, forensic anthropology, and crime scene investigation.
 Students will identify, collect and document evidence at a mock crime scene, then present findings to a group of forensic and criminal justice professionals.

 Lectures and laboratories are taught in small classroom settings in rooms fully equipped with the latest technology and instruments.
 Students receive individual attention and hands-on experience with state-of-the-art equipment, data acquisition, and analysis tools so vital for success in today's technological scientific arena.